When it comes to eating healthier, start simple. Here are 10 simple ways to eat healthier that you can implement right away.

 One of my favorite ways to eat healthier is to prepare my own meals.
 This way you know what ingredients you are using and can control how healthy your meal really is.
-I love using Pinterest for recipe inspiration.
+I love using Pinterest for recipe inspiration and adding recipes to a family recipe binder.

 Frozen peas, corn and green beans are staples in our house.
 They don’t take up a lot of room in the freezer and have much less sodium than canned versions.
 Frozen vegetables can be preserved without adding salt and other preservatives.